 (Speaking as Smallpox King) "We are dying of hunger.
 Therefore we are going."

-occurred in a pre-composed and repetitive song sequence):
+pre-composed and repetitive song sequence):

 leader: O father, fly and come!